 This lesson is a follow up to the previous that worked through a simple walking bass line over a basic jazz blues progression.
 First of all, let’s look at the sequence and line:

-Being able to play a walking bass line is no good if you can only do it in one key (that gives you a 1 in 12 chance of being able to play the song!).
+Being able to play a walking bass line is no good if you can only do it in one key.
 The trick to playing in any key is to transpose loads of bass lines and get used to picking them up and moving them to different places.